-Ribbon: Design > Diagram > Insert > UML Behavioral > StateMachine Project Browser Toolbar: New Diagram icon > UML Behavioral > StateMachine Project Browser context menu | Add Diagram... > UML Behavioral > StateMachine
+Ribbon: Design > Diagram > Add > UML Behavioral > StateMachine Browser window Toolbar : New

+Diagram icon > UML Behavioral > StateMachine

+Browser window context menu | Add Diagram... > UML Behavioral > StateMachine

 Usage of the StateMachin e Diagram

 The StateMachine diagram is used to model the important phases in the lifetime of a system entity.
 It can be used to model business entities such as Bank Accounts or technical entities such as a Traffic Light Control system.